lfai/proposing-projects/README.md

 ![alt text](https://artwork.lfaidata.foundation/lfaidata-assets/lfaidata/horizontal/color/lfaidata-horizontal-color.png)

-# Hosting Projects under the LF AI Foundation
+# Hosting Projects under the LF AI & Data Foundation
-This repo contains the <a href="https://github.com/lfai/proposing-projects/blob/master/process%20and%20lifecylce/LF%20AI%20Project%20Process%20and%20Lifecycle%2009032019.pdf">LF AI Project Proposal Process and Lifecycle Document</a> that explains the process to host new projects in the LF AI Foundation.
-It is your starting point to learn the various project stages, the process to follow to propose hosting a new project, the lifecycle of how a project transitions between stages, in addition to the benefits of being an LF AI hosted project.
+This repo contains the <a href="https://github.com/lfai/proposing-projects/blob/master/process%20and%20lifecylce/LF%20AI%20Project%20Process%20and%20Lifecycle%2009032019.pdf">LF AI & Data Project Proposal Process and Lifecycle Document</a> that explains the process to host new projects in the LF AI & Data Foundation.
+It is your starting point to learn the various project stages, the process to follow to propose hosting a new project, the lifecycle of how a project transitions between stages, in addition to the benefits of being an LF AI & Data hosted project.
 This repo also includes a <a href="https://github.com/lfai/proposing-projects/blob/master/proposal-template.adoc">template</a> that we recommend you use when making such a proposal.
 We also make available copies of <a href="https://github.com/lfai/proposing-projects/tree/master/proposals">previous proposals</a> for your referenece.

-For any questions, please contact the LF AI staff via info@lfai.foundation.
+For any questions, please contact the LF AI & Data staff via info@lfaidata.foundation.

 # Incubation Stage Requirements